Platoniq/wilder-journal/_articles/en/storytelling.md

 published: true
 date: 2022-05-06T17:31:25.494Z
 date-updated: 2022-05-06T17:31:25.530Z
-article-order: 3
+article-order: 11
 uid: storytelling
-title: "Storytelling is a powerful bridge to connect people"
+title: Storytelling is a powerful bridge to connect people
+description: Storytelling is a powerful bridge to connect people.
+Stories can create emotional connection and common ground for collaboration between different people and communities.
 author: Elena Silvestrini
 author_uids:
   - elena-silvestrini